 Equipment Needed

 You don’t need any special equipment to make the treats.
-You can use any cookie cutter but pumpkin cookie cutters or paw and bone shaped cookie cutters make cute treats.
+You can use any cookie cutter, but pumpkin cookie cutters or paw and bone shaped cookie cutters make cute treats for the season.

 How to Make Pumpkin Spice Dog Treats

-- Add the flour mixture and almond milk a little in increments to the wet ingredients, stirring after each addition and until a dough forms.
+- Gradually add the flour mixture and almond milk to the wet ingredients.
+Stir until a dough forms.

-- Use a cookie cutter to cut out treats.
+- Use your favorite cookie cutter to cut out the treats.
+Re-roll and cut scraps as needed.

-How to Store Them and How Long They Last
+How to Store The Treats and How Long They Last

 Store the treats in an airtight container at room temperature.
 They will last up to 1 week.